xcomart/jdbgen/docs/README.md

 ```

 Where `field` is a member of current object(table or column) [decorator](#item-statement)(like .camel, .suffix etc) can be used.
+`conditions` can be added multiple times, in this case all conditions must met to execute `true` part.

 `conditions` can be one of -

 |Condition|Description|